-Warehouse storage pertains to any large facility that is used for storing physical goods.
+Warehouse storage pertains to any large facility used to store physical goods.
 This could be anything from clothes to electronics or planes.
-Some warehouses are empty while others are organised with a large storage apparatus and pallets.
+Some warehouses are empty, while others are organised with a large storage apparatus and pallets.
 There are a few types of storage.

 What is inventory storage?

 Inventory management is an integral part of your eCommerce business.
-Inventory storage specifically refers to the logistics process of organising physical products within a controlled environment, like a warehouse or other large space.
-The purpose is to organise the physical products in such a way that they can be easily managed, tracked, and quickly distributed to customers.
+Inventory storage specifically refers to the logistics process of organising physical products in a controlled environment, like a warehouse or large space.
+The purpose is to organise the physical products so they can be easily managed, tracked, and quickly distributed to customers.

 What established businesses and 3pl companies will tell you is that inventory management is a critical component of B2C eCommerce.
 With eCommerce warehousing, there is a myriad of processes to ensure optimal operations and smart inventory tracking practices; for better shipping and distribution.

 Selazar warehouses are divided into alphabetised rows that organise small to large items.
 It also includes a custom packaging area, delivery pickup area, and special docking station for the inventory intake process.
 It is managed so that dispatch speed is much quicker while also being more accurate.

 Implementing smart inventory management and tracking is critical for supply chain operations.
 The aim is to be aware of your inventory at any given time, and how much of it you have so you can manage your inventory levels correctly.
 Mismanaging products can lead to delays in getting products out to customers, reflecting badly on your business.
 34 percent of businesses have shipped an order late because they inadvertently sold a product that was not in stock.
 Digital software can manage inventory with ease so that everyone is aware of what is or is not available.

 Inventory management, like Selazar’s, uses innovative inventory software, automation, and digital mapping.
 Technically speaking there is a lot more than meets the eye with storage and distribution.